davidhertz7/VoltMart_Exploratory_Analysis/README.md

 MacBook Air has the highest average order value (AOV) at $1,588, meaning even a modest increase in order volume could drive a significant uplift in total revenue.

-* From December 2019 to its peak in December 2020, **MacBook revenue grew significantly with a 405% YoY increase**; however, the following years the curve went down with the steapest decline in Feb 2021 - the drop was mostly contained to the **NA region(-$70K) and the direct traffic marketing channel(-$120K)** - may indicate a shift in trends and competitors there
+* From December 2019 to its peak in December 2020, **MacBook revenue grew significantly with a 405% YoY increase**; however, the following years the curve went down with the steapest decline in Feb 2021 - this drop was mostly contained to the **NA region(-$70K) and the direct traffic marketing channel(-$120K)** - may indicate a shift in trends and competitors there